 It might seem like a contradiction in terms to see the words ‘internet’ and ‘Africa’ in the same sentence, much like ‘government’ and ‘intelligence’.
 While the concept of government intelligence is highly debatable the world over, you can get online with a mobile internet device in South Africa in more places and at higher speeds than you would think possible.

-4G / LTE is available in many major urban areas delivering download speeds in excess of 100mbps with an appropriate device.
+- 3G / LTE is available in most urban areas and can deliver download speeds of up to 100mbps with an appropriate device.

 The exponential growth in solar, cellular and satellite technology has made it much easier and more cost effective to cover large portions of the South African population with reasonably high speed mobile internet access where running cables just isn’t feasible.
 Prices are dropping and speeds increasing as technology advances.
 Huge mountains and vast distances tend to get in the way of signal, but it (the internet) is there none the less, almost everywhere.

-Mobile internet allows you to get online and to tweet a picture of wild lions in a game park, such as The Kruger National Park while still in the actual park yourself, or to facebook a photo of you and your friends sipping a beer at the highest pub in Africa while still in the pub.
+Mobile data in South Africa allows you to get online and to tweet a picture of wild lions in a game park, such as The Kruger National Park while still in the actual park itself, or to facebook a photo of you and your friends sipping a beer at the highest pub in Africa.
+Even though the pub is in Lesotho, you will still be able to pick up signal from a South African mobile network.

-In order to enjoy local cellular data rates on any South African network you will need either a smart phone, cellular modem or USB dongle that uses a separate SIM card and which is not locked to your home network.
+In order to enjoy local cellular data rates on any South African network you will need either a smart phone, cellular modem or USB dongle that uses a separate sim card and which is not locked to your home network.
 All these devices are also readily available for hire or purchase in South Africa.
-If you do want to rent a device, all calls and data being billed to your credit card, the airport might be the only place you can do this.
+If you do want to rent a device, all calls and data being billed to your credit card, the airport is usally the only place you can do this.

 There are 5 networks in South Africa with near equal coverage maps.
 At the time of publishing this article, Vodacom for example offers 3G in The Kruger Park, whereas MTN only offers 2G.
 This of course could have changed by the time you read this article.
 Check the coverage maps of the various networks and make your choice based on where you plan to spend your time in South Africa.